thetemplates/python-basic/README.md

 <br>

 A basic template for Python projects.
-These notes are incomplete and a few programs are pending, but the structure and programs are in line with language standards and team norms: in progress.
+Incomplete, but the structure and programs are in line with language standards and team norms.

 <br>